 Perhaps not surprisingly, all hail from different industry sectors.
-The European over-the-air broadcasters do Internet-protocol television via the DVB (Digital Video Broadcast).
+The European over-the-air broadcasters do IPTV via the DVB (Digital Video Broadcast).
 Wireless carriers work through the OMA (Open Mobile Alliance).

-The first time this column looked in on IPTV was in August 2005.
+The first time this column looked in on Internet Protocol Television was in late August of 2005.
 At the time, it was mostly a telco thing.
-It remains AT&T's not-so-secret sauce.
+It remains AT&T’s not-so-secret sauce.

-Here's how the International Telecommunications Union defines IPTV: “Multimedia services, such as television/video/audio/text/graphics/data, delivered over IP-based networks managed to provide the required level of QoS/QoE, security, interactivity, and reliability via intelligent terminals such as PCs, set-tops, handhelds, TVs, and other terminals.”
+Here’s how the International Telecommunications Union (ITU) defines IPTV: “Multimedia services, such as television/video/audio/text/graphics/data, delivered over IP-based networks managed to provide the required level of QoS/QoE, security, interactivity, and reliability via intelligent terminals such as PCs, STBs, handhelds, TVs, and other terminals.”

 The “QoS/QoE” stands for “quality of service / quality of experience,” which, in cable’s engine rooms, happens within the PacketCable Multimedia (PCMM) specifications at CableLabs.

-Speaking of security, let us also heed “Dilbert.”
-The pointy-haired boss asks about a standards-setting meeting: “Did you convince 83 companies to adopt standards that only benefit us, while dooming the rest of the industry in the long term — or are you a complete failure?”
+Speaking of security, let us also heed Dilbert.
+The boss asks about a standards-setting meeting: “Did you convince 83 companies to adopt standards that only benefit us, while dooming the rest of the industry in the long term - or are you a complete failure?”